Overview

 Set the number of days after which a Task with the Status “Verified" should be archived and therefore hidden.

-Archived Tasks can be shown again at any time using the filters.
+Archived Tasks can be shown again at any time by altering the task filters that are applied.

 Note: The following article explains everything about archived Tasks: Q&A: When are Verified tasks archived and how do I view them?